stefanvangastel/CakePHP-Cakedesktop/README.md

 <a name="intro"/>
 ## Intro

-Download a complete CakePHP webapplication as a full standalone Windows desktop application.
-Configure the packaged application to your needs before creating it.
+Download a complete CakePHP webapplication as a full standalone Windows (XP, 7 or 8) desktop application.
+Configure the packaged application to your needs before creating it using the simple webinterface.
 The aim is to supply a pure PHP application packager, therefore no shellscripts or exec() functions are used.

 This plugin is in development.
 Some things like the MySQL to Sqlite database conversion may need work.

-The [phpdesktop](https://code.google.com/p/phpdesktop/) project is used to provide the standalone Windows enviroment.
+The awesome [phpdesktop](https://code.google.com/p/phpdesktop/) project is used to provide the standalone Windows enviroment.
 The Chrome-driven variant is used for this plugin.

 <a name="requirements"/>
 ## Requirements

  * CakePHP >= 2.3
- * php-sqlite3
+ * php-sqlite3 extension
- * MySQL datasource as
+ * MySQL datasource for current webapplication (More datasource support comming)
+ * No assets (CSS & JS) loaded from plugins (Working on this)

  The packaged application is running a Mongoose webserver, PHP 5.4 and uses Chrome to view the app.
 (Read more about this on the phpdesktop website).
 Currently using the 5.4 variant to keep Windows XP compatible.